 Most voice actors aren’t full-time employees, they’re freelancers and independent contractors who work on a project basis.
-Because you work on your own, it’s essential for you to have an entrepreneurship mindset.
+Because you work on your own, you need to have an entrepreneurship mindset.

 You have to know yourself and your competitors’ weaknesses and strengths, how to brand and market yourself, how to strategically place your positioning and pricing, how to make friends and build relationships with people in the entertainment industry, and so on.

-Before starting your voice acting journey, ask yourself is this what you really want?
+Before starting your voice acting journey, ask yourself is this what you want?
 If you want to become a successful voice actor, you have to be persistent and give the best of you.
-Keep moving forward in spite of failures, rejections, and heartbreaks.
+Keep moving forward despite failures, rejections, and heartbreaks.

 Working without a fixed pay while having to compete against tons of talented voice actors across the universe can be stressful.
 That’s why it becomes so important for you to have a never say die attitude in achieving your goals and dreams.

 As someone who just turns professional, you have to be adaptable and seize every opportunity that arises.
 Don’t set your price and idealism too high, although you still need to keep some sort of principle and pride intact to keep you away from being walked over.

 While it’s true that keeping the focus on achieving your goals is important, shutting off the door for unforeseen opportunities might kill your career.
 Remember that in voice acting, it’s not the journey that matters, but the destination.
 However you do it, your end goal is to become a better voice actor.

 Last but not least, you have to possess self-confidence and inner beliefs.
 If not yourself, who else is going to believe in your ability as a voice actor?
 Without self-confidence, all of your technical skills will be thrown out of the window.
 Insecurity will show in your work, as you become more likely to stutter, speak too fast, or mumble.